fattihkoca/vuejs-ajax/README.md

 ```

 ### Method
-URL data setting should be an `string`.
+URL data setting should be `string`.
 Available values are:
 * `delete`
 * `get`
 * `head`